-- 3.1.
-This procedure is available to current students of the London Film School who are enrolled on one of the following programmes: - MA Filmmaking; - MA Screenwriting; - 3.2.
+3.1.
+This procedure is available to current students of the London Film School who are enrolled on the courses validated by the University of Warwick

+- 3.2.
 This procedure is also available to former students of the programmes listed in paragraph 3.1 who are within one term of ceasing their enrolment. - 3.3.
 The procedure is available for students to raise concerns about their experience at the London Film School only (e.g. an academic department, student services, supervision, or teaching). - 3.4.
 Students on the MA International Film Business or PhD Film Practice who have concerns about their experience at the London Film School should refer to the separate Complaints Procedure available on the LFS website. - 3.5.
-Students on the MA International Film Business or PhD Film Practice who have concerns about the University of Exeter and/or the programmes as a whole should refer to the University's regulations available at: - http://www.exeter.ac.uk/staff/policies/calendar/part1/otherregs/complaints/ - 3.6.
+Students on the MA International Film Business or PhD Film Practice who have concerns about the University of Exeter and/or the programmes as a whole should refer to the University's regulations. - 3.6.
 This procedure may not be used for academic appeals which are dealt with under the Academic Appeals Policy and Procedure.